tildesarecool/UFO-invasion/README.md

 ## The Good, Bad and/or Newest news

+After many, many more iterations and I don't know how many hours of work I managed to get a column aliens to ship as the "fleet".
+This was done with the fleet and create alien methods.
+I was still using an invisible spawned alien for the task though.

+Then, I worked on creating multiple columns of aliens with a second while loop.
+I arbitrarily decided to make the columns of aliens take up two-thirds of the game window, resulting in more aliens on screen than the book version of the game.
+Since I put in an "alien tracker" variable to count how many aliens I have total I might have to limit the total number of columns to not make this game too over the top with the effing aliens.

+Long story short I managed to spawn mutliple columns of aliens using the top/left predefined variables of the alien objects along witht he top/bottom of the screen.

+After doing this, I found a [youtube video with this same functionality](https://youtu.be/mqz1_wRSMwo?si=6cMv9G3c1mD_6JAI&t=404) but accomplished in a much easier and straightforward sort of a way.
+Which is kind of infuriating.
+Part of me wants to just switch from while loops to for loops now, like in the video.
+But this would make re-following the book that much difficult.
+Also the video uses a sprite sheet, which looked like a much better approach to me.

+So to summarize the approach I have right now to spawning the fleet of aliens: create an instance of an Alien and set its x and y coordinates.

+Then, using those coordinates as a reference point, start spawning a column aliens.
+When the right of one alien gets too close to the bottom of the window adjust the x coordinate and spawn a new column.

+Keep making columns until x is 2/3 or so of the screen from the right.

+I was trying to figure out how to do this without spawning the initial invisible alien but ended up just falling back to this way.
+Before I saw the video.

+---

+## Old news

 I was working on the while loop to draw in the fleet of aliens and now I think I understand a lot more how the whole algo for doing that works.

 I actually took a little different approach.
 At least that's what I'm telling myself.